arnoldt100/anansi/documentation/source/Classes/SimulationState.cpp.rst

 This is an interface class for the various simulation states.
 We are using the State design pattern to implement concrete simulation behavoirs,

-AnansiMolecularDynamics has 5 states or behaviors:
+All simulations have 5 states or behaviors:

 * InitSimEnv

-    This state controls the behavoir for initialzing various execution environments such as MPI, GPU accelerators, etc.
+    This state controls the behavoir for initializing various execution environments such as MPI, GPU accelerators, etc.

 * ProcessCmdLine

-    This states controls the behavior processing the command line options.
+    This state controls the behavior processing the command line options.
 This state can't be performed unless the InitSimEnv is successfully completed.